Jerome Bettis: Los Angeles / St. Louis Rams

-The Los Angeles Rams selected Bettis in the first round, with the 10th overall selection, of the 1993 NFL Draft.
-On July 22, 1993, Bettis signed a three-year, $4.625 million contract with a signing bonus in excess of $2 million.
+The Los Angeles Rams selected Bettis in the first round, with the tenth overall selection, of the 1993 NFL draft.
+On July 22, 1993, He signed a three-year, $4.625 million contract with a signing bonus in excess of $2 million.
 As a rookie, he flourished under Chuck Knox's ground-oriented offense.
-He quickly earned the nickname "The Battering Ram" as he rushed for 1,429 yards (second in the NFL), drawing comparisons to Earl Campbell.
+He quickly earned the nickname "The Battering Ram" as he rushed for 1,429 yards (second in the NFL, behind only Emmitt Smith's 1,486 rushing yards), drawing comparisons to Earl Campbell.
 Bettis also had an NFL-best 79 rushing first downs and an NFL-best 38 runs of 10 or more yards, and tied for the league lead with seven 100-yard rushing games despite not becoming the full-time starter until the sixth game of the season.
 Bettis was named a First-team All-Pro (the only rookie named to the team) and Consensus NFL Offensive Rookie of the Year.
 He rushed for over 1,000 yards and was selected for the NFC's Pro Bowl team in each of his first two seasons with the Rams.
+He was one of the few bright spots on a dreadful team.
+The Rams finished last in the NFC West in both of his first two seasons, never coming remotely close to contention.

 The Rams moved to St. Louis for the 1995 season.
 New coach Rich Brooks instituted a more pass-oriented offense, a major reason why Bettis was limited to 637 yards, a significant dropoff from his 1993 and 1994 totals.
 Brooks asked Bettis whether he wanted to move to fullback for the upcoming 1996 season or preferred to be traded.
-Bettis stated he thought he could still help an NFL team with his running.
+Bettis opted for a trade.
+By this time, most NFL fullbacks were primarily blockers, and Bettis still believed he could help a team as a rusher.